Spokane Valley, Washington Therapists

 An Overview of Mental Health in Spokane Valley, Washington

 Spokane Valley is a city located on the eastern edge of Washington state.
 It has an estimated population of 97,846, according to the 2017 U.S. Census Survey.
-This figure reflects an increase of about 9% when compared to 2010 estimates, growth that can likely be attributed in part to the city’s wide range of professional opportunities.
+This figure reflects an increase of about 9% when compared to 2010 estimates, a growth that can likely be attributed in part to the city’s wide range of professional opportunities.

 This region is also known for its coastal climate, which typically produces colder, more overcast weather.
 Separately or in conjunction, each of these factors can result in mental health conditions capable of affecting a wide range of individuals.